Jordy McElroy | 14 August 2020

 Gone are the thousands of screaming fans in sold-out arenas.
-Gone are the ritualistic backstage warm-ups that preceded a long and lonely walk to the Octagon.
+Also, gone are the ritualistic backstage warm-ups that preceded a long and lonely walk to the Octagon.
 Gone are the unthinkable risks that came with exchanging fists, kicks, elbows and knees with another professional combat athlete.

 The screaming spectators have turned into 100-plus inanimate action figures circling the outer wall of the room.
 That backstage ritual is now a trip to the refrigerator for a cold beverage before taking a seat in front of a television monitor.
 The fists, kicks, elbows and knees have been replaced with a video game controller, headset and Twitch camera.

 That’s right—the legendary knockout artist that has put more grown men to sleep than Nyquil is now a video game streamer.

 The Baddest Twitch Streamer On The Planet?